Why Robotics Companies Stall After Pilot Success

 The Pilot Trap

 A successful pilot proves technical capability.
-It does not prove commercial scalability.
+It doesn't prove commercial scalability.
 The skills, relationships, and narrative that win a single deployment are fundamentally different from those required to build a repeatable revenue engine.

 Most robotics companies celebrate the pilot win — then discover that the next ten deals require an entirely different set of commercial capabilities.
 The engineering team delivered.
-The commercial system did not exist yet.
+The commercial system didn't exist yet.

 Why the Stall Happens

 The transition from pilot to scale fails for structural reasons.
-The positioning that excited one champion does not transfer to procurement committees.
-The narrative that worked in a demo does not survive a six-month enterprise sales cycle.
-The pricing that closed one deal does not scale across verticals.
+The positioning that excited one champion doesn't transfer to procurement committees.
+The narrative that worked in a demo doesn't survive a six-month enterprise sales cycle.
+The pricing that closed one deal doesn't scale across verticals.

-Without deliberate commercial architecture, each new deal becomes a custom effort — and custom efforts do not scale.
+Without deliberate commercial architecture, each new deal becomes a custom effort — and custom efforts don't scale.

 What the Transition Actually Requires